Have you or a loved one been injured in an Atlanta, Georgia electrical accident and need a Lawyer?

 According to the National Institute for Occupational Safety and Health (NIOSH), electrical accidents account for about one-fourth of work-related deaths in the United States each year.
 That same study identified the following statistics:

-• Contact with outdoor overhead power lines is the most common cause of electrocutions, resulting in 42% of all on-the-job electrical deaths.
+- Contact with outdoor overhead power lines is the most common cause of electrocutions, resulting in 42% of all on-the-job electrical deaths.

-• Contact with buried, underground power lines caused about 1% of the work-related electrocution fatalities.
+- Contact with buried, underground power lines caused about 1% of the work-related electrocution fatalities.

 Each of these causes of electrical injury can typically be foreseen and avoided when proper precautions are taken.

-Who Is Responsible for Electric Accidents?
+Who Is Responsible for Electrical Incidents and Accidents at Work?

 Electric hazards at the work site cannot always be eliminated, but they can be mitigated with proper training and established requirements for safety equipment, clothing, and gear designed to keep electric currents where they belong.